simonweniger/agentkit/docs/actions.md

 Action is the way a {ref}`Workflow` can cause things to happen in the outside world, and indeed they are the main reason why they exist at all.

-The main point of introducing a state machine is for the actions to be invoked at the right times, depending on the sequence of events and the state of the {ref}`conditions`.
+The main point of introducing a state flow is for the actions to be invoked at the right times, depending on the sequence of events and the state of the {ref}`conditions`.